-methods and Assumptions oscu to betermine contribution rates.
-Actuarial Cost Method Projected Unit Credit Amortization Method Level Percentage of Payroll, Annually Established 30-Year Closed Bases Remaining Amortization Period Approximately 27 Years Asset Valuation Method Smoothed market Inflation 2.75% Salary Increases 3.25% to 7.25% Investment Rate of Return 7.75% Retirement Age Experience-based table of rates that are specific to the type of eligibility condition.
+Valuation Date: Notes January 1, 2017 Actuarially determined contribution rates are calculated as of December 31 of each year and are applicable for the following calendar (fiscal) year.
+Methods and Assumptions Used t o Determine Contribution Rates: Actuarial Cost Method Projected Unit Credit Amortization Method Level Percentage of Payroll, Annually Established 30-Year Closed Bases Remaining Amortization Period Approximately 27 Years Asset Valuation Method Smoothed market Inflation 2.50% Salary Increases 3.00% to 7.00% Investment Rate of Return 7.50% Retirement Age Experience-based table of rates that are specific to the type of eligibility condition.
 Last updated for the 2013 valuation pursuant to an experience study of the period 2008-2012.
 Mortality RP-2000 Combined Mortality Table Projected Via Scale AA to 2020, with Multipliers Specific to Gender and Payment Status of Employee.
 Other Information: Notes There were no benefit changes during the year.
-As of October 1, 2015, the valuation interest rate was lowered from 8% to 7.75%.
+As of October 1, 2017, the valuation interest rate was lowered from 7.75% to 7.50%.
 The latest experience study was conducted in 2013 covering the 5-year period of January 1, 2008 to December 31, 2012.
-At the time, the recommended mortality table was expected to produce a margin of 8% on the retired male mortality experience and 7% on the retired female experience (Source: Denver Employees Retirement Plan 2013 Actuarial Experience Study for the period ending December 31, 2012, Page 24, 25). periou enuing December 31, 2012, rage 24, 231.
+At the time, the recommended mortality table was expected to produce a margin of 8% on the retired male mortality experience and 7% on the retired female experience (Source: Denver Employees Retirement Plan 2013 Actuarial Experience Study for the period ending December 31, 2012, Page 24, 25).

-Schedule of Investment Returns Last 10 Fiscal Years
+Schedule of Investment Returns (Both Pension and OPEB Plans) Last 10 Fiscal Years

 Fiscal Year Ending Annual

 December 31, Return (1)

-2007 11.16%

 2008 (24.85%)

 2009 13.30%

 2010 14.04%

 2011 (0.30%)

 2012 13.09%

 2013 18.18%

 2014 5.41%

 2015 (1.78%)

 2016 7.70%

+2017 15.14%

-- (1) Annual money-weighted rate of return, net of Investment expenses - Note: The calculation of money-weighted returns is provided as an alternative to the more traditional time-weighted calculation of return which appears elsewhere in this document.
+(1) Annual money-weighted rate of return, net of Investment expenses

+Note: The calculation of money-weighted returns is provided as an alternative to the more traditional timeweighted calculation of return which appears elsewhere in this document.
 Money-weighted methodology takes into consideration the amount and timing of cash flows in determining a net amount invested in each period.
 Since the net amount invested in the DERP investment portfolio does not fluctuate greatly, there is little difference in the results provided by the two methodologies, particularly over longer periods.